U.S. senator arrives in Taiwan, defying angry Beijing | Law-Order

 U.S. senator arrives in Taiwan, defying angry Beijing

-A U.S. senator who sits on the Senate's Commerce and Armed Services Committees arrived in Taiwan on Thursday, the third such visit this month and defying pressure from Beijing for such trips not to take place.
-China, which claims Taiwan as its own territory against the strong objections of the democratically-elected government in Taipei, launched military drills near the island after U.S. House of Representatives Speaker Nancy Pelosi came in early August.
+"I will not be bullied by Communist China into turning my back on the island."
+China, which claims Taiwan as its own territory against the strong objections of the democratically elected government in Taipei, launched military drills near the island after U.S. House of Representatives Speaker Nancy Pelosi visited in early August.

-A U.S. senator who sits on the Senate's Commerce and Armed Services Committees arrived in Taiwan on Thursday, the third such visit this month and defying pressure from Beijing for such trips not to take place.
+A U.S. lawmaker on the Senate Commerce and Armed Services committees arrived in Taiwan on Thursday on the third visit by a U.S. dignitary this month, defying pressure from Beijing to halt the trips.

+Senator Marsha Blackburn arrived in Taiwan's capital Taipei on board a U.S. military aircraft, live television footage from the downtown Songshan Airport showed.
+She was welcomed on the airport tarmac by Douglas Hsu, director general of Taiwan's foreign affairs ministry, Blackburn's office said.
+"Taiwan is our strongest partner in the Indo-Pacific Region.
+Regular high-level visits to Taipei are long-standing U.S. policy," Blackburn said in a statement.
+"I will not be bullied by Communist China into turning my back on the island."

 China has never ruled out using force to bring Taiwan under its control.
 Taiwan's government says the People's Republic of China has never ruled the island and so has no right to claim it, and that only its 23 million people can decide their future.